Tech-Curriculums/101-PCB-Design-With-Eagle/01Eagle-Collecting.md

 ## Adafruit and Sparkfun libraries

-More parts make your Eagle more awesome.
+Because more parts make your Eagle more awesome.

 **First go to the following site and click on "Download as Zip":**